 A former triathlete, he now spends his weekends on the golf course all year round.

 A joint venture of two private real estate funds in the refinancing of six Washington-area apartment buildings with Freddie Mac in a $245 million transaction

 An Ohio-based developer in connection with the purchase of a Florida shopping center

 A private real estate fund in the acquisitions of three apartment complexes in Philadelphia

-A multi-brand, multi-unit public company franchisee in quick service restaurant franchise matters
+A multi-brand, multi-unit public company franchisee in quick service restaurant franchise matters across the country

 A New York-based investor in connection with the purchase of $20 million of distressed debt on a Florida shopping center

 A private real estate fund in the financing of an office complex in Northern New Jersey with a combination of mortgage and mezzanine debt of $79 million

 A multi-family investor in the acquisition of a $120 million apartment complex in New Jersey